spiffaz/Devops/Kubernetes/11 - Services.md

 The Service API, part of Kubernetes, is an abstraction to help you expose groups of Pods over a network.
 Each Service object defines endpoints and a policy about how to make those pods accessible.

-In simpler terms, services receive traffic / requests and forward to the specified pods or backends using a specified protocol.
+In simpler terms, services receive traffic/requests and forward them to the specified pods or backends using a specified protocol.

-From my desciption so far, you might think that services can only route traffic to Pods.
+From my description so far, you might think that services can only route traffic to Pods.
 However, services can do more than that.
-We will talk about those later, but lets focus on Pods for a bit.
+We will talk about those later, but let's focus on Pods for a bit.

 Defining a Service

-A Service is a kubernetes object.
+A Service is a Kubernetes object.
 They can be created, viewed or modified using the Kubernetes API.
 See a sample definition below.

 ```
 apiVersion: v1